syncfusion-content/wpf-docs/wpf/Image-Editor/Crop.md

 ![Cropped image](Images/CroppedImage.jpg)

-An image can be cropped in rectangle and circle format, by default we have enabled the rectangle format in the toolbar.
-You can enable the circle format in the toolbar by using the drop-down button in crop icon.
+An image can be cropped in rectangle and circle format.
+By default, rectangle format is enabled in the toolbar and you can also enable the circle format by using the drop-down button in crop icon.

 ![Circle cropping toolbar image](Images/CircleCropping_Toolbar_Img.png)